 The Texas Department of Family and Protective Services (DFPS) works with communities to protect children, the elderly, and people with disabilities from abuse, neglect, and exploitation.
 It also works to protect the health and safety of children in daycare, as well as foster care and other types of 24-hour care.
 We do this through investigations, services and referrals, regulation, and prevention programs.

-DFPS has five major programs that do this important work:
+DFPS has six major programs that do this important work:

 - Adult Protective Services

 - Protects the elderly and people with disabilities from abuse, neglect, and exploitation through investigations and services.